 How to prevent DDoS Attacks

 First of all, while setting Cloudflare you must check if your ip address is being hidden.
-If you set your servers security wall in a way that only the visitors, who are visiting through Cloudflare can pass, then you can prevent the attacks that are directed to your real ip address.
+If you set your servers security wall in a way that only the visitors, who are visiting through Cloudflare can pass, then you can prevent the attacks that are directed to your origin ip address.

 Free version of the Cloudflare plan protects your site from any DDoS attack –including Layer 7 DDoS attacks– Of course, the payed versions offer extra options according to your needs, however it doesn’t mean that you must pay for a higher level of protection, if you are under a really huge attack.